mdanassaif/certificados/README.md

   ]
 ```

-Model to sava in github gist: resume.json
+Model to save in github gist: resume.json